 With the baseball season in full swing (literally), we are seeing an increased incidence of elbow injuries…especially in pitchers.
 To know more about injuries visit this weblink.

 The ulnar collateral ligament (UCL) is a ligament on the inside of the elbow that can get torn, stretched, or frayed with a significant amount of throwing.
 An injury to the ligament, also called the Tommy John ligament can be devastating to a pitchers career.
 Techniques to reconstruct the ligament have improved over the years and more athletes are returning to a high level of play.
+Look at the Reasons Why You Should Consider an Orthopedic Spine Surgeon and why is important to look for help.

 With the upswing in the injury of this ligament, there are also multiple myths that surround this injury and its treatment.
+Ask David Scott Blair all your injury law questions and gather advice for your case.

 Here are the myths debunked by your very own Dr. Bicos…